 I use craigslist for researching used tools, but please proceed with caution when actually meeting with a seller.
 I’m sure you have all heard the stories of people meeting to check out an item and being robbed or worse.

 I recently sent a message for an item I found on craigslist.
 The responses I got were vague and the seller just kept saying “come here and check it out.”
 It gave me an uneasy feeling and I stopped contacting the seller.
-The bottom line is if you’re uncomfortable, don’t go.
+The bottom line is don’t go if you’re uneasy or don’t feel uncomfortable.
 It’s not worth it and there will be another tool posted soon.

 When going to check out a tool from craigslist, I recommend safety first.
 Let someone know where you’re going and bring a buddy with you.
 It’s good to have an extra set of eyes when checking out a tool anyway!